websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

       type: object
 ```

 In this example, a schema called `Article` represents the important data for the use of this API.
-The `Article` entity contains an integer (`userId`) and three string values (`id`, `title`, and `content`) as its fields (or `properties`), which are the important pieces of data for this API to return.
+The `Article` entity contains an integer (`userId`) and three string values (`id`, `title`, and `content`) as its fields (or `properties`), which this API returns.
 See the [OpenAPI specification](https://swagger.io/docs/specification/data-models/data-types/) for a list of supported data types for schemas.

-The schema also determines what to call the resource classes when REST Builder builds the scaffolding and templates for your code, in the "resources" files.
-In this example, because the schema is called `Article`, the implementation logic belongs in the `ArticleResourceImpl` class.
+Your schema definition determines the names of the classes REST Builder generates, including the scaffolding and templates in the resources files.
+Because the above schema is called `Article`, the implementation logic belongs in the `ArticleResourceImpl` class.

 ### Define Your APIs

-Finally, add the `paths` block, which must include all APIs that you plan to implement with REST Builder.
+Finally, add the `paths` block.
+This must include all APIs that you plan to implement with REST Builder.
 Add each API to a path:

 ```
 paths: